MicrosoftDocs/windows-itpro-docs/windows/security/threat-protection/windows-defender-application-control/wdac-wizard-parsing-event-logs.md

 5. Select the **Parse Log File(s)** button under the "Parse MDE Advanced Hunting Events to Policy" header.
 6. Select the .CSV WDAC MDE Advanced Hunting export files from the disk to parse.

    The Wizard will parse the relevant audit and block events from the selected Advanced Hunting log files.
-You will see a notification when the Wizard successfully finishes reading the events.
+You'll see a notification when the Wizard successfully finishes reading the events.

    > [!div class="mx-imgBorder"]
    > ![Parse the Advanced Hunting CSV WDAC event files](images/wdac-wizard-event-log-mde-ah-parsing.png)

 7. Select the Next button to navigate to the table of software to view the audit and block events and create rules from.
 8. [Generate rules from the events](#creating-policy-rules-from-the-events).

 ## Creating Policy Rules from the Events